 - Under the instruction of your Secretary of State's office, prepare and file the Articles of Incorporation for your business

-At times, it can be challenging to understand the difference between each type of incorporation, which is where seeking guidance and advice from a business lawyer can be helpful.
-A business lawyer will explain each kind of incorporation and consider your unique needs and company structure to help you choose the best type for your situation.
+Understanding the difference between each type of incorporation can be challenging, whereas seeking guidance and advice from a business lawyer can be helpful.
+A business lawyer will explain each incorporation and consider your unique needs and company structure to help you choose the best type for your situation.

 Understanding the Right Time to Incorporate

-There are many details that factor into choosing the best time to incorporate your business.
-It’s important to remember that every business is different based on a unique set of needs, market focus, and more.
-Whether you’re choosing to incorporate early for advantages, hiring employees, or selecting partners or co-owners, we’ll explore each of these scenarios one-by-one.
+Many details factor into choosing the best time to incorporate your business.
+It's important to remember that every business differs based on a unique set of needs, market focus, and more.
+Let's explore each scenario individually, whether you're choosing to incorporate early for advantages, hiring employees, or selecting partners or co-owners.

 Incorporating your business early on can be noticeably beneficial compared to later.
 These benefits apply to any business type you choose, from S-Corp and C-Corp to LLC.
-The topics listed below are a few examples of how your company can benefit by choosing to incorporate early on.
+The topics listed below are a few examples of how your company can benefit by incorporating them early on.

-- Instilling a Professional Image: Your company’s credibility and status will enhance when you become a corporation or LLC.
-Businesses that become incorporated not only stand out from the competition but end up attracting more customers.
+- Instilling a Professional Image: Your company's credibility and status will enhance when you become a corporation or LLC.
+Businesses that become incorporated stand out from the competition and attract more customers.

-- Simplified Financing and Funding: The typical lender tends to prefer businesses that are incorporated and are more likely to provide a loan or other financing.
+- Simplified Financing and Funding: The typical lender prefers incorporated businesses and is likelier to provide a loan or other financing.
 As a sole proprietorship, your personal and business assets are closely intertwined, which can be risky for a lender.
 Additionally, investors can invest in a share of your business as a corporation or LLC, unlike a sole proprietorship.

-- Potential Tax Advantages: While it’s recommended to check with your accountant or tax advisor on whether this applies to your unique situation, incorporating your company could help lower your tax bill.
-Potential tax advantages are based on several factors, from reinvesting income and your personal income tax rate to whether you’ll be drawing a salary.
+- Potential Tax Advantages: While checking with your accountant or tax advisor on whether this applies to your unique situation is recommended, incorporating your company could help lower your tax bill.
+Potential tax advantages are based on several factors, from reinvesting income and your personal income tax rate to whether you'll draw a salary.

-- Limited Liability Protection: It’s essential to consider the risks that come with sole proprietorship as you will be held responsible for debt, fees surrounding an accident, and more.
+- Limited Liability Protection: It's essential to consider the risks of the sole proprietorship as you will be held responsible for the debt, fees surrounding an accident, and more.
 As a corporation or LLC, the entity is liable for its debts rather than the owner, shareholders, or other members.

-While there are many benefits to incorporating early on, it’s also essential that you consider potential downsides.
-Forming a corporation or LLC is usually more expensive than operating as a sole proprietorship because of fees and other required items, such as maintaining records, filing annual reports, and more.
-If your company is a sole proprietorship and you choose to end business, you simply stop operations.
-However, as a corporation or LLC, you will be required to participate in a formal dissolution process before halting business which can be costly.
+While there are many benefits to incorporating early on, it's also essential that you consider potential downsides.
+Forming a corporation or LLC is usually more expensive than operating as a sole proprietorship because of fees and other required items, such as maintaining records, filing annual reports, etc. If your company is a sole proprietorship and you choose to end business, you simply stop operations.
+However, as a corporation or LLC, you must participate in a formal dissolution process before halting business which can be costly.

-Choosing to incorporate usually protects your personal wealth from any business liabilities, and this is applicable for both online and brick-and-mortar entities.
-It’s recommended to incorporate or form your LLC before signing any contracts as this will eliminate any potential obstacles.
-Since corporations and LLCs have their own legal existence, any signed contracts, financing or funding, and owned property are in the company’s name.
+Incorporating usually protects your personal wealth from business liabilities, which applies to online and brick-and-mortar entities.
+Incorporating or forming your LLC before signing any contracts is recommended, as this will eliminate any potential obstacles.
+Since corporations and LLCs have their legal existence, any signed contracts, financing or funding, and owned property are in the company's name.
 You will not be required to use your personal assets, and personal assets cannot be reached by creditors should a situation arise where this is necessary.

-Incorporating early will help you establish a clear understanding of ownership and financial and management rights for each owner.
-Determining each owner’s role and rights will keep your business organized and allow it to grow effectively in the future.
-Establishing ownership roles will also help prevent any future misunderstandings and clarify who owns or owes what.
+Incorporating early will help you clearly understand each owner's ownership and financial and management rights.
+Determining each owner's role and rights will keep your business organized and allow it to grow effectively in the future.
+Establishing ownership roles will also help prevent misunderstandings and clarify who owns or owes what.

-Whether you already have employees or intend to bring employees on, incorporating before any employees are hired is beneficial.
-As an employer, it’s not unusual for you to be held liable for an employee’s mistakes or actions during their employment with your company.
+Whether you already have employees or intend to bring employees on, incorporating them before any employees are hired is beneficial.
+As an employer, it's not unusual for you to be held liable for an employee's mistakes or actions during their employment with your company.
 If your business remains a sole proprietorship, you will be held liable, and your personal assets will be at risk.
-Whereas, if you’re incorporated as a corporation or LLC, the entity will be held liable without placing your personal assets put at risk.
+If you're incorporated as a corporation or LLC, the entity will be held liable without risking your personal assets.

-If you’re planning on adding partners or co-owners at any point, considering forming a corporation or LLC is recommended.
-Should a general partnership be formed without incorporating, all individuals will be put at a similar disadvantage as a sole proprietorship.
+If you plan on adding partners or co-owners at any point, considering forming a corporation or LLC is recommended.
+Should a general partnership be formed without incorporation, all individuals will be put at a similar disadvantage as a sole proprietorship.
 These disadvantages include being held personally liable for any incurred business debt.
 Incorporating as a corporation or LLC will also clearly identify what portion each partner or co-owner owns of the company, who has the credibility to make decisions regarding the business, and more.